VolkovLabs/volkovlabs.io/docs/grafana.md

 The topic of variables in Grafana has generated a myriad of questions lately.
 We created this video to bring some structure to the subject and speed up the learning curve for Grafana enthusiasts.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/sczRq2lI3e4" title="Grafana variables | Dashboard, Global and Environment variables | Environment Data Source" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## IoT Framework based on balena and Grafana

+Combining Grafana plugins, you can build that unique application you are longing for with zero unused features.
+This video highlights just one example of many possible solutions when you can combine balena for IoT networking and Grafana with open-source one-click away features on top.

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/zf98C3lux54" title="IoT Framework based on balena and Grafana | Open source Grafana plugins" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>